 The Chaste Tree, when fully grown, does not look like a wild weed.
 But when it’s still small and growing up, the plant looks very similar to a pot.
 The leaves are long and serrated like Cannabis, and each stem contains 5 to 6 leaves like hemp or other cannabis leaves.

-When fully grown, it doesn't look like shrub anymore and becomes easy to know that this is not a weed plant.
+When fully grown, it doesn’t look like a shrub anymore and becomes easy to know that this is not a weed plant.
 But at the initial stage, the plant has a very high resemblance to the weed.

 Overall, the plant grows 8 to 12 feet tall and wide.
 The leaves are quite aromatic, and the plant bears the violet color flowers.
-The flower grows like a lavender, which, when bloomed, attracts bees, butterflies, and other beneficial insects in the garden.
+The flower grows like lavender, which, when bloomed, attracts bees, butterflies, and other beneficial insects in the garden.

 The cannabis plants have a distinct look, and the hallmark of their appearance is the leaf.
 The long serrated and pointed leaves give the telltale sign that it’s a marijuana plant.

 Many companies also use pot leaves distinct look like a representation of hemp.
 This creates confusion for people who are not actually familiar with the marijuana plant.
 They often mistakenly assume plants with similar leave to be pot plants.

 In some cases, it may cause inconvenience to the planter as the law enforcement gets involved in investigating if you are doing illegal grow up.

 Knowing the plants that look like weed gives you some caution before planting or explaining it to your suspicious neighbor before they dial law enforcement to report about you wrongly.